RekerLab/active-subsampling/README.md

 Model and performance metric need to be initialized, we recommend random forest models and Matthew's correlation coefficient (MCC)
 ```
 # initialize model and performance metric
+from sklearn.metrics import matthews_corrcoef as mcc
+from sklearn.ensemble import RandomForestClassifier as RF
 model = RF()
 metric = mcc
 ```